AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Feeding

-Hikari Fancy Guppy
+Hikari Tropical Fancy Guppy Fish Food

 Best Staple Food- ✓ Micro pellet size is perfect for ricefish mouths

-- ✓ High protein supports breeding condition
+- ✓ High protein and krill content supports breeding condition

-- ✓ Spirulina enhances coloration
+- ✓ Spirulina enhances natural coloration

-- ✗ Small container for daily feeding
+- ✗ Small container — runs out quickly when feeding multiple tanks

-- ✗ Not ricefish-specific — general livebearer formula
+- ✗ Not ricefish-specific; general small-fish formula

 Supplemental Foods

-- Vinegar eels and microworms: Ideal first foods for newly hatched fry
+- Vinegar eels and microworms: Ideal first foods for newly hatched fry.

 Feeding Schedule